co-stack/fal_gallery/Documentation/Usage/Index.rst

 Next add a new FAL Gallery Plugin and select the List View.
 Select the folder you wan't to show as Thumbnails.
 Select the Thumbnail size as needed and configure your Thumbnail Grid. "cols" is short for Columns.
-All images from that folder, which match the selected file type, will be show as Thumbnails in the Grid.
+All images from that folder, which match the selected file type, will be shown as Thumbnails in the Grid.
 If the Grid has only 2 cols and 2 rows, a maximum of 4 Images is shown.
 If there are more than 4 Images in the selected Folder, pagination will be enabled automatically.